Vitamin K2 Foods: 5 Sources of Vitamin K2 (Menaquinone)

 Vitamin K2 doesn’t get much press these days.
 Everyone seems to be talking about its brother, vitamin K1, or just sum them up as “vitamin K”.
-There are important differences between the two however.
+There are important differences between the two, however.

 - Vitamin K1 (phylloquinone) can be mostly found in leafy greens.
 It’s been said to be the “plant form of vitamin K”.
-Although at least in humans the K1 type has less benefits than the K2.
+Although at least in humans the K1 type has fewer benefits than the K2.

 Some of the benefits of vitamin K2 include: